FelixTheC/strongtyping/docs/severity_level.md

 ### SEVERITY_LEVEL as environment variable

-- to make your life as a developer easier it is possible to set the `SEVERITY_LEVEL` as enviroment variable
+- To make things easier you can set the `SEVERITY_LEVEL` as an enviroment variable.

-- with the help of a helper function `set_severity_level`
+- Just use the helper function `set_severity_level`:
 ```python
 # call this somewhere in your code
 from strongtyping.config import SEVERITY_LEVEL, set_severity_level